Brandev/POSHGraphHelpers/README.md

  $cert.Thumbprint | clip
  ```

-10. Export the certificate and upload it to the app from the "**Certificates & secrets**" page.
+10. Export the certificate and upload it to the app using the "**Upload certificate**" button from the "**Certificates & secrets**" page.

 ```powershell
  Export-Certificate -Type CERT -Cert $cert -FilePath c:\temp\graphapi.cer;